 Figure 2.
 Relative effect of benthic composition and fishing pressure on herbivore functioning for croppers (A) and scrapers (B).
 Bars are relative effect size ratios of each covariate for top-ranking model sets (models ≤ 7 AIC units of top-ranked model), scaled to indicate very weak (0) or very important (1) drivers of grazing rates.

 Figure 3.
 Predicted effects of benthic and fishing drivers on cropper (A,B,C) and scraper (C,D) function.
 Lines and points are herbivore functions as predicted by top model sets (≤ 7 AIC units from top-ranking model) holding other covariates to their means, with each model prediction weighted by its AIC weight and error represented as sample variance.
 All selected covariates had relative effect size ratios > 0.4 (Fig. 2).
-Decile rugs indicate the spread of observed data (in A, top rug is substrate and bottom rug is macroalgae).
+Decile rugs indicate the spread of observed data (in A, top rug is available substrate and bottom rug is macroalgae).

 Figure 4.
 Association between grazing function and grazing biomass.
 Reef-level estimates of cropper algal consumption (A) and scraper area grazed (B) plotted against UVC biomass, with shapes indicating regions and labels indicating marginal R2 from a linear model of function ~ biomass.